 The Financial Statements have been prepared on a going concern basis.
-In assessing whether the going concern assumption is appropriate, the Directors have taken into account all relevant available information about the current and future position of the Group and Company, including current level of resources, additional funding raised in 2020 and the required level of spending on exploration and evaluation activities.
+In assessing whether the going concern assumption is appropriate, the Directors have taken into account all relevant available information about the current and future position of the Group and Company, including current level of resources and the required level of spending on exploration and evaluation activities.
 As part of their assessment, the Directors have also taken into account the ability to raise additional funding whilst maintaining sufficient cash resources to meet all commitments.

 The Group meets its working capital requirements from its cash and cash equivalents.
-To date, the Company has raised finance for its activities in discrete transfers and has not generated revenues from operations.
-As such, the Group's and Company's ability to continue as a going concern will depend upon future successful capital raisings or loans from third parties.
-Proceeds from the issue of shares post year end amounted to £677,145 and, after the payment of creditors, the Group and Company have sufficient funds to meet their working capital needs for a period of at least 12 months from the date of approval of these financial statements.
+The Company is pre-revenue, and to date the Company has raised finance for its activities through the issue of equity and debt.
+The Directors have reviewed the cash flow forecasts and are satisfied that there are sufficient funds to meet planned project expenditure and overheads through to July 2022 the Group and Company have sufficient funds to meet their working capital needs for a period of at least 12 months from the date of approval of these financial statements.
 Further funding will be required either through equity raisings or other financial arrangements to fund future exploration activities and this additional funding is not guaranteed however to date the Company has been successful in securing funding when required.
 Exploration and evaluation will be curtailed, if necessary, in order to preserve cash for working capital purposes.